-Centenary Lakes Tours
+Centenary Lakes Tours and Activities

 It’s often the beauty of the Great Barrier Reef that draws visitors to Cairns, but the natural beauty found back on land is another great reason to visit.
 Lush, green, and with a touch of wilderness, this tropical city has a rainforest feel only a few miles from the coast.
 One of the best places to experience this scenery is at the Flecker Botanic Gardens—specifically inside the swampy section known as Centenary Lakes.